BelT26/RedundancyCalculator/README.md

 ## Employee.py
 There functions in the employee.py file serve one of 3 purposes:  To calculates the redundancy due, submit an application or to retrieve stored data about an existing application from google sheets.

+To submit an application or view it's status please use the name REBECCA LANE and the payroll number 2783.
+Alternative logins can be found on the Google staff worksheet although some have already submitted applications!

 ### Reduncancy calculation
 No user details are requested to access the calculator.
 This was deliberate as some employees expressed a wish to be able to calculate their redundancy payout without a record being kept.